 REVIVER® has produced a method of delivering the amazing benefits of exercise, in a single user-friendly patented motion.
 This makes REVIVER® the most efficient exercise machine invented to date as the concept design is based on gravity and it’s natural relationship with the entire body.

-REVIVER® may be declared the pill called exercise: ready, willing and able to take on curing most of the world’s diseases – which to us, seems to be a most worthwhile cause.
+REVIVER® may be declared the pill called exercise: ready, willing and able to give simple relief from most of the worlds diseases – which to us, seems to be a most worthwhile cause.

 Consultation and REVIVER® therapy is billed at